bpmcdonell/MDNHG/README.md

-## Maryland Nurses Honor Guard Webpage
+## Maryland Nurse Honor Guard Webpage

 This is a React/Nextjs page for MD NHG.
 Under construction :)